ChuckM/rgb-larson-scanner/README.md

 are always interesting things to do, espcially if you dig into the parts.

-There are 6 usable I/Os (5 if you don't want to lose the SWDIO pin to I/O) of which this circuit uses two, C1 and C4 (acting as ADC1 channel 2).
-I wrote is using the [ch32fun](https://github.com/cnlohr/ch32fun) and if you copy this repo into the examples directory you can just type `make` and things should work.
+There are 6 usable I/Os (5 if you don't want to lose the SWDIO pin to I/O) of which this circuit uses two, PC1 (pin 5) and C4 (pin 7, acting as ADC1 channel 2).
+I wrote the C code and was using the [ch32fun](https://github.com/cnlohr/ch32fun) repo as a guide.
+If you copy this repo into the examples directory of that repo you can just type `make` and things should just work.

 The original "Larson" scanner was on the front of self driving car named "Kit" in the TV drama "Night Rider" the folks at Evil Mad Science did a